Christmas Tree Storage: The Ultimate Guide

 Basic Christmas Tree Storage Process

-Assuming you don’t have a permanently decorated Christmas tree, here is the basic process for storing your tree after the holidays.
+Assuming you don’t have a permanently decorated Christmas tree, here is the basic process for storing your tree after the holidays, whether you’re using boxes for Christmas tree storage or bags:

 - Remove all the ornaments, garlands, and lights (unless it’s a prelit tree).